Nyal, South Sudan: Recent history

 They have nothing – no possessions, just one another.
 When we met the family, they were sitting under a tree in the middle of nowhere – this is where they live today.
 There is no shelter, no mosquito netting, no sanitation and water comes from the surrounding swamps.
 Above all, there is no food at all.

 In August 2014, markets, schools, and health facilities in villages surrounding Nyal Town were closed.
 Residents were preparing flour from water lilies, which had little nutritional value, and the International Rescue Committee expressed concern about the possibility of famine.

 Nyal Town and surrounding areas were further impacted by the Sudan People’s Liberation Army (SPLA) Spring 2015 offensive, as persons displaced by the offensive fled to Nyal and its surrounding areas.
 Displaced persons who were unable to travel by boats or canoe arrived on foot, with their possessions wrapped up in plastic sheets, and dragging their bundles behind them with a rope.
 Foot travel was considered cheaper, but more dangerous, due to poisonous snakes and crocodiles in the swamps.
 Much of Nyal Town remained deserted "for weeks" after the fighting ended.
 Burned huts were empty, and fallen soldiers of pro-government forces remained unburied.

 As of October 2015, the town was occupied by rebel fighters opposing the government of President Salva Kiir.
-At that time, a report said that the FAO was flying large amounts of relief supplies into Nyal, using large Ilyushin jets.
+At that time, a report said that the FAO was flying relief supplies into Nyal, using Ilyushin jets.
 In early December 2015, an area commissioner for SPLM-IO said that the humanitarian conditions in Nyal were "horrific," and that civilians fleeing fighting in other counties were arriving in Nyal payam.
 He called for help from the international community to save the lives of the women and children.